 Patreon puts the power of control back in the hands of the creators and the people who use it.
 It provides the creators with more flexibility.

 The corporation decides whether its content is suitable for publication.
-It also implies that it could be demonetized at any point in the future.
+It also implies that it could be demonetized at any point.
 Sites like YouTube, for example, have their own set of rules and regulations.
 There’s also the possibility that they’ll have to close their doors.

-Creators are attempting to diversify their revenue streams and not rely solely on one platform.
+Creators attempt to diversify their revenue streams and not rely solely on one platform.
 Patreon assists them in establishing a reliable revenue stream.

-Patreon came into the market at the right time, with the right mindset, and with the right audience in mind.
+Patreon came into the market at the right time, with the right mindset and audience in mind.
 With the help of its disruptive business model, the company was able to change the trend.
-All of this allowed Patreon to grow and become a reliable source of revenue for creators’ work.
+This allowed Patreon to grow and become a reliable source of revenue for creators’ work.

 Frequently Asked Questions